ingxfm/ingxfm.github.io/content/en/blog/vida_cotidiana.md

 Everyday life in the hood is so much better when we tamper down our hormones.
 I have tested it myself.

 I used to live in a hood where normal everyday people would throw trash anywhere.
 Furthermore, they would blast their music at eardrum-damaging volume.
-Moreover, you were always worried someone was going to ask you with a lack of courteousy to hand him over the nice looking belongings you were carrying, even midday.
+Moreover, you were always worried someone was going to ask you with a lack of courtesy to hand him over the nice looking belongings you were carrying, even midday.

 ## Trash

 If you are one of those guys adorning the streets and rivers with your litter, I have a special place for you in my personal imagined version of hell... ah sorry.
 I meant that you can fix it, in your hands you have the power to change this.
 Yes, there is a part for the government here, but I'm focusing of what you can do, not what the big fishes should be doing.
+The trash that you litter will come back in form of non-potable water.

 ## Noise